SHATRANJ.AI

 AI Curriculum Based on Historic Board Games

-21 structured lessons covering python, game programming, search algorithms, and modern ai
+25 structured lessons covering python, game programming, search algorithms, historic chess & AI puzzles, and modern AI, including Stockfish, reinforcement learning, MonteCarlo tree search, and AlphaZero

 AI Curriculum Based on Historic Board Games